blair-mmai/mcu4/README.md

-# mcu4
+# mcu4: An Hommage to Ultima IV

 ### A virtue progression system inside Minecraft

-This is a Minecraft datapack mod built around the virtue system from the 1985 RPG *Ultima IV* — the first major RPG where the goal wasn't to defeat a boss, but to become a better person.
+This is a Minecraft datapack mod built around the virtue system from the [1985 RPG *Ultima IV*](https://wiki.ultimacodex.com/wiki/Ultima_IV:_Quest_of_the_Avatar) — the first major RPG where the goal wasn't to defeat a boss, but to become a better person.

 There's no explicit tutorial.
 No boss.
 Advancements and toasts will help guide you: the world itself will teach you how to be in it.